Running Network Simulations with BMTK#

 spikes_file_csv

-Location of space separated csv file where spikes will be saved.
-If location is a relative path file will be saved under the output_dir directory.
-If set to none then no csv spikes file will be created during simulation.
+Location of the space separated csv file in which spikes will be saved.
+If the location is a relative path, file will be saved under the output_dir directory.
+If set to none, no csv spikes file will be created during simulation.

 none